 When it comes to effective web design, white space is the glue that binds everything together.
+It

-- It helps de-clutter and improve the overall flow
+- De-clutters and improves the overall flow

 Although it’s sometimes referred to as negative space, white space is anything but a waste of space.
 It’s an essential element of web design.
 Used well, it can transform a website’s design from fright to delight.